stephenmcilwaine/website/features/RTO Compliance/avetmiss.md

 As Nicole from Byron says:

-Pretty excited to say that it was a completely stress free and extremely fast process to get our data off to STS - thanks so much for your help and again it only reinforces what a great choice we have made in taking in ish as our database friends :)
+> Pretty excited to say that it was a completely stress free and extremely fast process to get our data off to STS - thanks so much for your help and again it only reinforces what a great choice we have made in taking in ish as our database friends :)

-onCourse, now and always, compliant with every state variation of AVEMISS.
+onCourse, now and always, compliant with every state variation of AVETMISS.